Found by AI

 What Happened When We Optimized a Local Business for AI Search: A 90-Day Case Study

-A Stockholm dental practice was completely absent from all AI search platforms in October 2025.
-By January 2026, it appeared in ChatGPT, Perplexity, and Google AI Overviews for 11 target queries.
+An anonymized Stockholm dental practice was absent from the tested AI search platforms in October 2025.
+By January 2026, it appeared in at least one tested platform for 11 target queries.

 This is the documented account of what changed, what produced results, and what the numbers looked like at the 30-, 60-, and 90-day marks.
-The methodology is replicable.
+The methodology is documented and adaptable, but results are not guaranteed.
 The metrics are grounded in published GEO research.

 Key Results at a Glance